camilavn/open-weather-app/README.md

 # adding a cool line to readme

-iPlan-it is an awesome app!!
+iPlan-it is an awesome app!!!

 # adding a line from my browser!!!